Jerry-Sharma/DevOps-Practics/Readme.txt

-THis template is downloaded from BootstrapMade.com for DevOps practics purposes.
+THis template was downloaded from BootstrapMade.com for DevOps practics purposes.